 Prevention is better than control - The best control method of all is to prevent weeds in the first place.
 IWM starts with understanding the soil, water, natural resources and human impacts and uses on a site.
 For example, weeds often invade due to overgrazing, bare soil, or other factors that should be corrected for the control measures to be fully effective.

 Long-term effectiveness – A good IWM plan is more effective than complete reliance on herbicide management.
 While not all control methods are useful for all weed species, taking an integrated approach to weed management can greatly increase the effectiveness of your efforts.
 As weed control is not a one-time fix, an IWM strategy should be practical, adaptable, cost-efficient, and effective.

-You can help stop the spread of noxious weeds
+Help stop the spread of noxious weeds

-- Report infestations
+- Report infestations.

-- Actively control noxious weeds on your property
+- Actively control noxious weeds on your property.

-- Contact Clark County Vegetation Management for more information on species identification and recommended control methods
+- Contact Clark County Vegetation Management for more information on species identification and recommended control methods.

-- Spread the word about noxious weeds and why controlling them is important
+- Spread the word about noxious weeds and why controlling them is important.

 Remember, weeds are everyone’s problem.
 Controlling noxious weeds on your property is your responsibility and the law.